-Essentially, the supplier is asked to outline and demonstrate how they will manage corrective action, identify who is responsible for managing it and describe what methods are used to resolve any safety issues.
+Essentially, the site is asked to outline and demonstrate how they will manage corrective action, identify who is responsible for managing it and describe what methods are used to resolve any safety or quality issues.

-The HACCP plans (i.e., the FSP and FQP) and corrective action procedure shall be reviewed initially at the desk audit and compliance to this requirement by observation, interview with the SQF practitioner, interviews with other relevant staff responsible for carrying out corrective actions and review of corrective action records at each site audit (refer to 2.5.1).
+The corrective action procedure shall be reviewed initially at the desk audit.
+Compliance to the requirements will occur by observation, interview with the SQF practitioner, interviews with other relevant staff responsible for carrying out corrective actions and review of corrective action records at each site audit.
 Evidence may include:

-- Responsibilities and methods outlining how corrections and corrective actions are investigated/ resolved/managed/controlled are documented; - Responsibilities and methods outlining how corrections and corrective actions are investigated/ resolved/managed/controlled/implemented; - Root cause analyses have been carried out for non-compliance to critical food safety limits; - Corrective actions have correctly dealt with affected product;

-- Corrective actions have achieved resolutions that will prevent recurrence of process issues; - Personnel carrying out corrective actions understand their roles and responsibilities; - Records of corrective actions are current and accurate (refer to 2.5.1).
+- Responsibilities and methods outlining how corrections and corrective actions are investigated/ resolved/managed/controlled are documented; - Responsibilities and methods outlining how corrections and corrective actions are investigated/ resolved/managed/controlled/implemented; - Corrective actions have correctly dealt with affected product; - Corrective actions have achieved resolutions that will prevent recurrence of issues; - Personnel carrying out corrective actions understand their roles and responsibilities; - Records of corrective actions are current and accurate.